University of Toronto Mississauga buildings: Terrence Donnelly Health Sciences Complex

-Deerfield Hall (DH)
+Deerfield Hall

 Deerfield Hall was opened in September 2014 and is 4 stories tall.
 The building, along with renovations to the Davis Building, cost $75 million, 70% of which was funded by the Government of Ontario.
 The building houses the offices and labs for the Department of Mathematical and Computational Sciences as well as the offices for the Department of Psychology.
 The hall is LEED Silver certified.

-Maanjiwe nendamowinan (MN)
+Maanjiwe nendamowinan

-The Maanjiwe nendamowinan building, abbreviated MN, is the newest building at UTM, and was built in place of the demolished North building.
-The building was opened in September 2018 as the New North building.
-On August 22, 2019, the university announced that the building would be renamed to Maanjiwe nendamowinan after consulting with the Mississaugas of the Credit First Nation.
+Maanjiwe nendamowinan, abbreviated MN, was built in place of the demolished North building.
+The building was opened in September 2018 as the New North building and on August 22, 2019, the university announced that the building would be renamed to Maanjiwe nendamowinan after consulting with the Mississaugas of the Credit First Nation.
 The name means "gathering of minds" in the Anishinaabemowin language.
 Maanjiwe nendamowinan has a floor space of 20,500 square metres (220,600 sq ft) and is six stories tall.
 MN has a Leadership in Energy and Environmental Design (LEED) Silver certification for its sustainability features, including rainwater recycling, energy-efficient mechanical systems, a green roof, and bird-safe glass.
 In 2021 it won a Citation Award from the American Institute of Architects (AIA), Canada Society chapter.
 Also in 2021, the building received an Award of Merit from the City of Mississauga Urban Design Awards.

-The building has two active learning classrooms and houses the Departments of English & Drama, Historical Studies, Language Studies, Philosophy, Political Science, and Sociology.
+Science Building

+The new Science Building at the University of Toronto Mississauga, which officially opened in Fall 2024, sets a new standard for green wet lab design in North America, featuring one of the most energy-efficient biological and chemical laboratory facilities in the region.
+Designed to achieve LEED Gold certification, the building incorporates advanced sustainable systems such as a geothermal heating and cooling system, a rooftop solar photovoltaic array, and a rainwater harvesting system.
+Spanning 15,550 square meters over four stories, it fosters interdisciplinary collaboration by connecting existing research communities and offering state-of-the-art infrastructure including wet research laboratories, faculty and student offices, gathering and conference spaces, and a high-performance data center.
+The facility emphasizes transparency and community engagement, with extensive interior glazing that showcases research activities and a thoughtful landscape that enhances ecological connections.
+Seamlessly linked to the adjacent William G. Davis Building, the New Science Building exemplifies UTM's commitment to sustainability and innovation, aiming to significantly reduce its carbon footprint by 2030.